Last updated: Wednesday, September 23, 2020 7:14 PM

 If you applied for a personal license and no decision was made before it expired, the application will automatically be extended for six months.
 Applications for renewal can be lodged from 12 months before the expiry date of the licence to one day before the licence expires.

 If you are unable to take a refresher training course for a reason related to the Coronavirus crisis please contact the licensing office via email at email@example.com or 01786 233612.
 Licence holders are encouraged to explore options for undertaking the training online.

 It will not be possible to process licence applications within the normal timeframes.
 Forthcoming meetings of the Council’s Planning and Regulation Panel and the District of Stirling Licensing Board have been cancelled.

 The Stirling Justice Social Work Service provides support for people subject to Community Payback Orders and Prison Through-care.

-We are continuing to receive and deal with planning applications through the Portal at: www.edevelopment.scot Unfortunately we are not able to receive or process paper submissions made through the post.
+The Planning Service is being provided remotely.
+We are continuing to receive and deal with planning applications through the Portal at www.edevelopment.scot.
+We are not able to receive or process paper submissions made through the post.
 Any representation or objection to a planning application should be made online or by email to firstname.lastname@example.org

 In an emergency situation some site inspections will be undertaken in the interests of public safety.

 We are continuing to receive and issue Building Warrants and accept Completion submissions and Temporary Occupation certificates.